ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

     }
 ```

-We then have a render fragment to build out the layout which adds either `_dirtyExitFragment` to build the Dirty Exit view or `_renderComponentWithParameters` to build out the route component.
+A render fragment to build out the layout which adds either `_dirtyExitFragment` to build the Dirty Exit view or `_renderComponentWithParameters` to build out the route component.

 ```csharp
 private RenderFragment _layoutViewFragment => builder =>